In the Kitchen: Pork Nachos with Jalapeño Chimichurri

-Chef Nick Rabar stopped by “The Rhode Show” on Wednesday morning to share the following recipe:
+Chef Nick Rabar from Avenue N stopped by “The Rhode Show” on Wednesday morning to share the following recipe:

 Roast Pork Nachos with Jalapeño Chimichurri